 Dominica reopened to international tourism on August 7, 2020.
-Currently, tourists from all countries can visit Dominica, but like many other countries open for tourism, there are different entry requirements for different countries, which are based on the country’s perceived level of risk.
-Countries are classed as part of one of four categories: CARICOM Travel Bubble, Low-Risk, Medium-Risk, and High-Risk.
+Currently, tourists from all countries can visit Dominica, but like many other countries that are open for tourism, there are different entry requirements for different countries, which are based on the country’s perceived level of risk, and for vaccinated and unvaccinated travelers.
+Countries are classed as part of one of three categories: Low-Risk, Medium-Risk, and High-Risk.

 Can I travel to Dominica right now?

-Yes, you can currently travel to Dominica from any country, but you will be subject to different entry requirements based on which country you are arriving from.
-Additionally, if you are from a lower-risk country but you have to travel through a higher-risk country in order to reach Dominica, you will be classed as coming from a high-risk country.
+You can currently travel to Dominica from any country, but you will be subject to different entry requirements based on your vaccination status and which country you are arriving from.
 Below is a map of the countries that can currently enter Dominica, along with their risk classifications.

 Dominica - EN